Ataphes/toolkit/README.md

         * Usable both as a CLI tool and as a proper CMDlet so it can be intergrated in to the larger AD user checkup tool.

 Any other script I have here is just a dumped script that I might need or that I took from somewhere else.
 If you have any questions you probably know me as a person so contact me via the channels you know how to contact me by.

+### Testing GitKraken out.
+Time to push it real good.